🩺 THIS WEEK IN EM

 Refractory VF: Double Shock or Vector Change — Pick One, Just Stop Doing Nothing

-Bottom line: After 3 failed shocks, switch pad positions or apply double sequential defibrillation.
-Both dramatically improve survival vs. repeating standard shocks.
+Bottom line: When VF doesn't convert after 3 shocks, switch pad positions (vector change) or apply double sequential external defibrillation — both dramatically improve survival compared to repeating standard shocks.

 📚 STILL CHANGING PRACTICE